-Liz Guggenheimer became Executive Director of Lawyers Alliance in 2019, building on her twenty-plus year commitment to strengthening nonprofits and New York neighborhoods through legal assistance.
-As Lawyers Alliance celebrates its 50 year anniversary, Liz is spearheading the organization’s plans for bigger, better and broader services and pro bono opportunities.
-This year Lawyers Alliance expects to mobilize 2,000 volunteer attorneys to provide legal help to hundreds of nonprofits on corporate, real estate, tax, intellectual property and other timely issues.
+Liz Guggenheimer became Executive Director of Lawyers Alliance in 2019, building on her twenty-plus year commitment to strengthening nonprofits through pro bono legal assistance.
+During the past year, Liz and Lawyers Alliance have focused on legal help to nonprofits improving the lives of low-income New Yorkers and working for equity and justice during the pandemic.
+In 2021, Lawyers Alliance expects to mobilize 2,000 volunteer attorneys to advise hundreds of nonprofits on corporate, real estate, tax, intellectual property and other timely issues.
 Liz and the Lawyers Alliance staff also coordinate Exponentum®, a national network of fifteen business law pro bono providers serving different geographic regions around the United States.

 Liz’s current legal practice focuses on corporate governance, fundraising law and regulation, legal ethics, and risk management.

 Before joining Lawyers Alliance in 1999, Liz worked at the Charities Bureau of the New York State Attorney General's Office, where she oversaw major enforcement actions and managed regulatory reviews as Deputy Bureau Chief and Acting Bureau Chief.
 She also was a litigator at Dewey Ballantine LLP.
 She received a joint J.D./M.P.A. from New York University School of Law and Princeton University and an A.B. from Harvard University.